google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

   * The number of slots will determine which ranked proposals are automatically selected.
 If your org asks for 7 slots but is given 5, ranked proposals #1-#5 will automatically be selected as your org's GSoC contributor projects.

 * The application process is a great initial test of the GSoC contributor's dedication and skills, so don't offer too much help during it.
 Feedback is good but if you have to hand hold them now, it will be worse during the program.
+Do not base your decisions solely on the proposal.
+Orgs should heavily weigh the interactions with the community when selecting their GSoC contributors.
+Especially with more developers using AI to write proposals, a wonderful proposal can proove meaningless if the person can't even do a pull request.

 * Use code tests and personal conversation to help select GSoC contributors.
 The applicant with the best proposal might not be the applicant who can produce the best code.

 * Request 1 GSoC contributor slot for every 2 mentors you have.
-As a first year organization you will probably receive fewer than 3 students.
+As a first year organization you will probably receive 1-2 GSoC contributors.
 THIS IS A GOOD THING.
 Use your first year to get used to the process.
 Expand in your second year.

 Coding, community, and communication: